wp-plugins/wdl-pedigree-chart/readme.txt

 <strong>With the Full Version you can:</strong>

-* Edit Family Members
-* Edit Marriage Dates
-* Edit/Create Links
-* Delete Family Member Activated
-* Delete Marriages
+*   Do all of the above, plus
 *   Change the Look and Feel to match your site
 *   Change the Font Properties (type, color, size, decoration)
 *   Change the Table size and location
-* Change the Color Properties.
+*   Change the Table and Font Color Properties.
 *   Remove the Three Generation Restriction

 <strong>For all Support issues please use the FAQ's and forum located at the following address.</strong>